We know you’re more effective when you can take time off and recharge, so we have 4-day workweeks.

 We also consider ourselves to be creative and innovative in how we approach the rest of our business.
 As a growing team, we default to using hacks.
 For instance, we make sure people always know what we’re doing, and as a result, we get feedback, make unexpected hires, and find sponsors organically.

 Safe Environment to Fail

 We approach product and development from a learning angle.

 It’s a horizontal organization at Monograph.
-We’re very open about how all of this is new to us and we’re all figuring it out together as we go.
-It’s part of the process.
-There is no blame whatsoever and with how much we communicate with one another, it’s never one person’s fault.
-We’ve actually had to rebuild Monograph two times now, and each time was a decision we made together.
+We’re very open about how no technology or process is sacred and we’re all figuring it out together as we go.
+Operating under the guiding mantra of “blame systems, not people,” we reinforce the blameless culture in our feedback and communication.
+For instance, we’ve actually had to rebuild Monograph two times now because of early architecture choices, and each time was a decision we made together.
 We hope you’ll experiment and work openly with us on both Monograph and whatever side project(s) you have.